karzuin/jokes_library_MS3/README.md

 ![](readme-images/allresponsive.png)

-A website that has a collection of jokes to make people laugh and lighten their mood in these challenging times!
+A website that is inspired by the 'Laugh Factory' website.
+This app has a collection of jokes to make people laugh and lighten their mood in these challenging times!
 The web pages are easy to navigate with a simple layout and light, fresh colours.
 Jokes are all displayed on the homepage but are also categorised for easy access.
-All users can read and vote to like or dislike jokes.
+All users can read and vote to like or dislike jokes as many times as they like, for a simple fun user interaction.
 Users can also register to gain access to options of submitting, editing and deleting their jokes, bookmarking and collecting jokes of other users.